 Information Systems & Science: Research on information addresses fundamental limits of information systems and methods to achieve these limits.
 We develop mathematical models, algorithms, and analysis tools for reliable communication, information processing, storage, and decision‐making, and for extracting knowledge from large data sets gathered in the physical and virtual worlds.

-The department also enjoys very close relationship with industry, both in terms of research and recruiting.
-Numerous companies participate in a variety of affiliates programs led by EE faculty, such as SystemX (previously Center for Integrated Systems), the Clean Slate Program, the Pervasive Parallelism Laboratory, and the Experimental Data Center Lab.
+The department also enjoys very close relationships with industry, both in terms of research and recruiting.
+Numerous companies participate in a variety of affiliates programs led by EE faculty, such as SystemX (previously Center for Integrated Systems), Center for Image Systems Engineering (SCIEN), Data Science Inititative, Experimental Data Center (SEDCL), Photonics Research Center (SPRC), and the Pervasive Parallelism Laboratory.
 Our students and faculty have cofounded some of the most successful high technology companies in the world and are consistently in high demand in industry.

 There are many advantages to joining Stanford EE as a student.
 We offer a broad and innovative set of research programs, supported by state-of-the-art research equipment and a large set of diverse classes.
 Coming here allows you to interact and build friendships with an impressive set of students, faculty, and staff from around the world.
 Even better, you can do all that and also enjoy the amazing Bay Area weather while taking a morning hike in the hills or surfing on some afternoons.